 You can count on an NBA 2K23 release for current-generation platforms including PS5, Xbox Series X, Xbox Series S, Windows PC, and Nintendo Switch.

-As of right now you can also expect a release on Xbox One, Xbox One X, Xbox One S, PS4, PS4 Slim, and PS4 Pro.
-These aren’t the latest and greatest models, but we’ll likely see support for these platforms continue on in 2023.
+You can also expect a release on Xbox One, Xbox One X, Xbox One S, PS4, PS4 Slim, and PS4 Pro.
+These aren’t the latest and greatest models, but we’ll see support for these platforms continue on.

 Remember, the NBA 2K series supported the PS3 and Xbox 360 until the release of NBA 2K19 in the fall of 2018.
 Those consoles had been supported since NBA 2K6 (Xbox 360) and NBA 2K7 (PS3).

-NBA 2K22 features four players on the cover.
+NBA 2K23 will feature four athletes on the cover.

 NBA 2K23 Editions